I love a good bargain and when I received a coupon recently in the mail for $10 free Kohl’s cash plus 30% off I was ready to go shopping!

 - 1 tsp salt

-- In 4-quart bowl, mix 3 3/4 cups of the flour and the remaining ingredients.
+In 4-quart bowl, mix 3 3/4 cups of the flour and and the remaining ingredients.

-- Use mix to make Reese's Peanut Butter Cup Cookies and other recipes.
+Use mix to make Homemade Peanut Butter Cookies and Easy Molasses Cookies.

 - 1/2 cup creamy peanut butter